Introduction to Gold Prospecting in Arizona

 What’s the largest gold nugget ever found in Arizona?

-The largest documented gold nugget found in Arizona was discovered near Wickenburg in 1896 and weighed approximately 27 pounds!
+The largest documented gold nugget found in Arizona was discovered near Wickenburg in 1896 and weighed approximately 27 pounds.
 More recently, nuggets in the multiple-ounce range continue to be found, particularly in the Bradshaw Mountains, Rich Hill area, and other historic gold districts.
 Metal detector technology has helped modern prospectors locate nuggets that earlier miners missed.